Greeks strike over government's "starvation" budget

 The ancient Acropolis site was shut to tourists.
 Garbage collectors, doctors, journalists and bank employees also walked off the job.
 Many schools were shut.

-Police said about 14,000 demonstrators had gathered in central Athens but unions put the number at more than 20,000.
-It was one of the most peaceful protests since the debt crisis gripped Greece about two years ago and the marchers dispersed peacefully by early afternoon.
+Police said about 14,000 demonstrators had gathered in central Athens by early afternoon but unions put the number at more than 20,000.

 "Nothing has changed.
 It's the same policy.
 They have led us to the point of no return," said Panagiotis Proutzos, head of a Greek union for workers in the tourism sector.
 "Greece is at a dead end and this is catastrophic for workers."